Arnav-Kumar-7300/Medicine_Timetable_App/README.md

+# Medicine Timetable App

-# Medicine_Timetable_App
+# 💫Introduction

-This is a simple Python project I made to help manage daily medicines.
+This is a simple Python project I made to manage medicine timings.
+Many people forget their medicine schedules, so this app helps by storing medicines with their time and dosage.

-The app lets you add medicines, view your timetable, update any details, and delete medicines easily.

-It runs in the terminal and is beginner-friendly.
+It is a basic menu-driven program and does not give reminders — it only shows the timetable when the user wants to check it.

-# Features...
+# ✨Features

-•	Add new medicines.
+• Add medicine (name, time, dosage).

-•	View all medicines in a timetable.
+• View the complete medicine timetable.

-•	Update medicine name, time, or dosage.
+• Update any medicine details.

-•	Delete medicines.
+• Delete any medicine.

-•	Simple menu-based interface.
+• Simple and easy-to-use console interface.

-# How to Run...
+# 🛠️ How the App Works

-1. Install Python on your system.
-2. Save the code in a file like Medicine_Timetable_App.py
-3. Run it using:
-              python Medicine_Timetable_App.py

-# Why I Made This Project...

-I wanted to practice Python basics like lists, loops, conditional statements and menu-driven programs.

-This project helped me understand how to store and manage data without using files or databases.
+1. The user runs the program.

+2. A menu with five options appears:

+• Add Medicine

+• View Timetable

+• Update Medicine

+• Delete Medicine

+• Exit

+3. All medicines are stored in a list as dictionaries.

+4. The user can update or delete any item using its number from the list.

+5. The program continues running until the user chooses “Exit”.

+# 📂 Technologies Used

+• Python.

+• Lists for storing multiple medicines.

+• Dictionaries for storing medicine details.

+• Conditional Statements.

+• While loop and menu-driven structure.

+# 🧠 Purpose of the Project

+I made this project to practice:

+• List handling

+• Dictionaries

+• Loops

+• Conditional Statements

+• Interactive console apps

+It also solves the simple problem of keeping medicine schedules organized.

-# Future Improvements...
+# 🔮 Future Improvements

-•	Adding reminder notifications.
+• Adding reminder or alarm system.

-•	Saving data permanently in a file.
+• Saving data to a file so it does not get erased after closing the program.

 • Making a GUI version.

+# 📌 Note

+This app does not include reminders.
+It is only for storing and viewing the timetable manually.

+# 🤝 Contributions

+Since this is a beginner-friendly project, suggestions and improvements are always welcome!